hashicorp/boundary/README.md

   This container will be shut down and removed (if possible) when the Controller is (gracefully) shut down.
 * The Controller will use an internal KMS with ephemeral keys

-## Trying out Boundary

-Running Boundary in a more permanent context requires a few more steps, such as writing some simple configuration files to tell the nodes how to reach their database and KMS.
-The steps below, along with the extra information needed for permanent installations, are detailed in our [Installation Guide](https://www.boundaryproject.io/docs/installing).

-### Build and Start Boundary in Dev Mode

 **NOTE**: Do _not_ use the `main` branch except for dev or test cases.
 Boundary 0.10 introduced release branches which should be safe to track, however, migrations in `main` may be renumbered if needed.
 The Boundary team will not be able to provide assistance if running `main` over the long term results in migration breakages.